campusarena/campusarena.github.io/index.md

 ### Landing Page

 The landing page welcomes users and shows current public tournaments and leagues available to join.
+Users can browse upcoming competitions or navigate to create a new event.

 <div style="display: flex; gap: 10px; justify-content: center;">
   <img src="/img/HOME_PAGE.jpeg" width="48%" />